 |15 Year||Variable||Prime + 1.49%|

-Financing is available for both international and U.S. domestic Harvard University graduate school students are eligible to apply for these programs.
+International and U.S. domestic Harvard University graduate school students are eligible to apply for HUECU Graduate Student Loans.

 No. A co-signer is not required.

-You can lower your rate by 0.50% by applying with a qualified co-borrower.
-You can also earn an additional 0.25% rate discount by making automatic electronic payments during your repayment period.
+You can lower your rate by 0.50% by applying with a qualified co-signer.
+You can also earn an additional 0.25% interest rate reduction by signing up for automatic recurring payments.

-The interest rates of both our domestic and international student loans are based on the Prime Rate (which can be found in The Wall Street Journal) but is also dependent on your credit and, if applicable, the credit of your co-borrower.
+The interest rates on both domestic and international student loans are based on the U.S. Prime Rate (which can be found in The Wall Street Journal).

 The variable interest rate on domestic student loans is reset quarterly if the U.S. Prime Rate changes.

-The International Graduate Student Loan program has a 2.50% origination fee.
-The origination fee is added to the loan amount at time of disbursement.
-For example, if the international graduate student requests $10,000 to be disbursed on their behalf to Harvard University, the origination fee will be $250 and the total loan amount will be $10,250.
+The International Graduate Student Loan program has a 2.5% origination fee.
+The origination fee is added to the loan amount at the time of disbursement.
+For example, if an international graduate student requests $10,000 to be disbursed on their behalf to Harvard University, the origination fee will be $250 and the total loan amount will be $10,250.

 There is no origination fee on domestic student loans.

-While your loan is deferred, simple interest accrues daily on the principal you borrowed.
+While your Graduate Student Loan is deferred, simple interest accrues daily on the principal you borrowed.
 After your 6-month grace period, the interest that accrued during enrollment capitalizes, which means it is added to the principal and interest then accrues on the entire balance.